 We have a range of activities we can bring to your school, including our mobile planetarium.
-For full details of what we offer, please visit our Outreach webpage.
+For full details of what we offer, please visit our schools pages above.

 The Royal Observatory Edinburgh supports Continuing Professional Development courses for teachers and other educators, based on cutting edge astronomy research and technology and as part of our Dark Sky Discovery programme.
 We work with partners such as the Scottish Schools Education Research Centre, the Institute of Physics and the National Science Learning Centre to contribute to a variety of courses for both primary and secondary teachers.

-For a full list of our current CPD opportunities please see our Training & CPD webpage.
+For full details of our current CPD opportunities please contact email@example.com.

 The UK ATC hosts a limited number of work experience placements over the course of the year, for school students aged 15 to 18 years.

 The placements last for 1 week and aim to give students an insight into the various areas of work done at the UK ATC, from research astronomy to electronic engineering.

 Find out more about work experience at the UK ATC here.

 Last updated: 19 March 2021